RD17/TeleJS/README.md

-# TeleJS - Telegtam API implementation for JS
+# TeleJS - Telegram API implementation for JS

 TeleJS is a pure JavaScript implementation of Telegram MTP protocol.